-See if during a time of truce or a lull in any conflicts within the marriage if asking him or her if he or she remembers — if that does not bring the same thoughts of nostalgic appreciation.
-Simple memories of the wedding day, the birth of your child or any other joyous memories, that can be introduced by asking “do you remember when?”
+See if during a time of truce or a lull in any conflicts within the marriage if asking him or her, “Remember Us” if that does not bring the same thoughts of nostalgic appreciation within the thoughts of your estranged spouse.
+Simple memories of the wedding day, the birth of your child or any other joyous memories, that can be introduced by asking “do you remember when?” or again, “remember us?”

 Sometimes, if I am adventurous, I mesh all three together in

 a big work of art.